Strippit Houdaille

 The Family of HECC80/3 Controls are also Closely related to each other.

-There are 8 Types of these Controls;
+8 Types of these Controls;

---- HECC80/3 First of this series of Control, used only on FC1000/3 Machines.
+--- HECC80/3 First of this series of Control, used only on Early FC1000/3 Machines.
 Featured Intel 8085 Microprocessors on 2 CPU Boards in Slots 2 & 10, CRT Display, 32K of Ram Memory with Battery Back-up, full Keyboard, and the G.E.
 Model 3 Servo for High Axis Speed (3000 IPM).
-Most of these Controls were later Retrofitted in the field to HECC80/302 Status, to get the Advantages of the Bubble Memory Board.
-Around 30 of these Controls were build in 1981 to 1982.

---- HECC80/302 Basically an Updated HECC80/3 Control used only on FC1000/3 Machines.
-L6 Prom Board was replaced with the #401350-000 256K Bubble Memory Board which provide 128K of Memory for Customer's Part-Programs and 128K for Machine & Control Executive Run-Programs that ran Machine.
-Ram-Memory also upgraded to 48K, used 3 -- 16K Ram Boards in Slots L3, L4, & L5 on early Controls, and 1 -- 48K Ram in Slot L3 on later Controls.
-Servo Drives were upgraded from G.E.
-3 Drive to the Much improved G.E.
+L6 Prom Board was replaced with #401350-000 256K Bubble Memory Board which provide 128K of Memory for Customer's Part-Programs and 128K for Machine & Control Executive Run-Programs that ran Machine.
+Ram-Memory upgraded to 48K using 3 -- 16K Ram Boards in Slots L3, L4, & L5 on early Controls and 1 -- 48K Ram in Slot L3 on later Controls.
+Servo Drives upgraded from G.E.
+3 Drive to Much improved G.E.
 3A Drive.
+Built from 1982 to 1986, uses #401473-000 Schematics.

 --- HECC80/302 Conversion A Ram and Bubble Board Upgrade to Convert, in the field,

-a HECC80/3 Control, to a HECC80/302 Control.
-Most HECC80/3 Controls were Converted to HECC80/302 Control status in 1982 to 1984 by Dandy Don Dahlin and his Merry-Men.
 But a few were Never Converted.
 Conversion uses #401522-000 Schematics.
-To further Confuse, these is also a HECC80/302 RETRO Schematic #401660-000 which adds More Updates like Phase-Monitor,
+To further Confuse, these is also a HECC80/302 RETRO Schematic #401660-000 which adds More Updates like

-Power-Fail Diode, Etc.
+Phase-Monitor, Power-Fail Diode, Etc.

 --- HECC80/302A A Updated HECC80/302 Control to Latest-Style Circuit Boards for Improved Reliability.
-Used only on the "Reliability" Series FC1000/3 Machines, which had many Mechanical Improvements, which began with Machine Serial #200.
-FC1000/3's with 302A Controls are the Best!
+Used only on the "Reliability" Series FC1000/3 Machines which also had many Mechanical Improvements and began with Machine Serial #200.
+FC1000/3's with 302A Controls are Best of HECC80/30x Control Machines.
+Made 1984 to 1986, uses #401722-000 Schematics.

---- HECC80/304 Basically a HECC80/302 Control mounded in a Stand-Alone Cabinet, with special Software & Proms and I/O boards for use on the FC1500/45 Punch & Plasma Machine.
-Oddly, Strippit built these Controls first using the G.E.
-Model 3A Servo-Drives, and later-on using the Model 2 Servo-Drives, which are Very different!
+--- HECC80/304 Basically HECC80/302 Control mounded in a Stand-Alone Cabinet with special Software & Proms and I/O boards for use on FC1500/45 Punch & Plasma Machine.
+Oddly, Strippit built these Controls first using G.E.
+Model 3A Servo-Drives And later-on using Model 2 Servo-Drives, which are Very Different!
 Built 1983 to 1986, uses #401470-000 Schematics.

---- HECC80/306 Basically a HECC80/302 Control mounted in a Stand-Alone Cabinet, with special Software & Proms and I/O boards for use on the FC1250/30/1500 and FC1250/30/1500 Laser Tool Machines.
+--- HECC80/306 Basically a HECC80/302 Control mounted in a Stand-Alone Cabinet with Special Software & Proms and I/O boards for use on FC1250/30/1500 and FC1250/30/1500 Laser-Tool Machines.
 Used G.E.
 Model 2 Servos only.
 Built 1983 to 1986, uses #401592-000 Schematics.

---- HECC80/BC Basically a HECC80/302 Control mounted in a stand-alone Cabinet.
-Had a special CRT Graphics Board, Software, and I/O to run the Blanking Center Machine.
-A Blanking Center was a FC1250/30/1500 Table-Assembly Mated to a Herr-Voss Shear to make a CNC
+Blanking Center was a FC1250/30/1500 Table-Assembly Mated to a Herr-Voss Shear to make a

 Used G.E.
 Model 2 Hi-Ack Servo.
 Built 1983 to 1986, used #401359-000 Schematics.